 Why should you go through the time and cost of finding a coach when you can read up on google, ask your mate or just teach yourself?
 All you need is time and energy, right?

 As a teenager, on a school trip to Sheffield, I got the chance to go ice-skating for the first time.
 I’d always loved the idea of playing ice-hockey, but with the nearest rink a 90-minute drive away I’d never really had the chance.
 I tentatively stepped on to the ice.
 Fell over.
 Struggled up and clutched the side for grim death.
-Slowly I shuffled around the edge, deeply enviously of my peers who had managed to stay up, effortlessly gliding away.
+Slowly I shuffled around the edge, deeply enviously of my friends who had managed to stay up, effortlessly gliding away.

 I tried again and again, falling over, getting up, clutching the side, falling over again for about an hour.
 Exhausted, and having barely skating anywhere, it was time to leave.
 I loved it!
 When the chance came to go again I jumped at it…skating a little more confidently, a little quicker…falling over just as much but getting a teeny tiny bit better.
 The nearest rink was still a long way from home, but I would go a few times a year, fall over and not getting any better.